Ericonaldo/visual_wholebody/high-level/README.md

 ```bash
 python play_multistate.py --task B1Z1PickMulti --checkpoint "(specify the path)" # --(same arguments as training)
 ```
-It should be maximum 60000 timesteps for a successful teacher policy training.
+It should be a maximum of 60000 timesteps for successful teacher policy training.

 3. To train the vision-based student policy, use [train_multi_bc_deter.py](./train_multi_bc_deter.py) with the config [b1z1_pickmulti.yaml](./data/cfg/b1z1_pickmulti.yaml)
 ```bash
 python train_multi_bc_deter.py --headless --task B1Z1PickMulti --rl_device "cuda:0" --sim_device "cuda:0" --timesteps 60000 --experiment_dir "b1-pick-multi-stu" --wandb --wandb_project "b1-pick-multi-stu" --wandb_name "checkpoint dir path" --teacher_ckpt_path "teacher checkpoint path" --roboinfo --observe_gait_commands --small_value_set_zero --rand_control --stop_pick
 ```
-Arguments are similar as above.
+Arguments are similar to those above.

 For playing the trained student policy, using [play_multi_bc_deter.py](./play_multi_bc_deter.py):
 ```bash
 python play_multi_bc_deter.py --task B1Z1PickMulti --checkpoint "(specify the path)" # --(same arguments as training)
 ```
 If you don't specify `--num_envs`, it will use 34 by default (only for this script).
-It should be maximum 60000 timesteps for a successful student policy training.
+It should be a maximum of 60000 timesteps for successful student policy training.

 ## Others
 [test_pointcloud.py](./test_pointcloud.py) can be use for checking the pointcloud of the objects.